alexpovel/srgn/README.md

 > [!NOTE]
 >
-> Language scopes are applied *first*, so whatever regex aka main scope you pass, it
+> Queries are applied *first*, so whatever regex aka main scope you pass, it
 > operates on each matched language construct individually.

 ##### Prepared queries (sample showcases)